 Lemons can also provide other important health benefits like:

-Lemons contain about 31 grams of Vitamin C, which is nearly double the amount of Vitamin C needed in your daily diet.
+Lemons contain about 50 mg of Vitamin C, which is over half the amount of Vitamin C needed in your daily diet.
 Along with boosting immunity, this burst of Vitamin C can reduce your risk of stroke and heart disease with regular consumption.